 From a personal and production perspective, it's been fantastic working with Danie and Simone over the past six months.

 Danie's story is one thousands up and down the land will recognise: the struggle to conceive.
 Her efforts have introduced her to some fabulous people along the way, each with their own take on the world of fertility.
-We meet them in each podcast.
+We meet them in each episode of Mission: Baby